DiligentGraphics/DiligentSamples/Tutorials/Tutorial19_RenderPasses/readme.md

 and populates two buffers - color and depth.
 The second pass is a lighting pass.
 It renders light volumes and applies simple distance-based lighting to the G-buffer.
-Using the render passes API lets the driver reorder the operations and fuse G-buffer pass and lighting pass into single tile-based operation thus avoiding the need to store intermediate G-buffer data to the main memory.
+Using the render passes API lets the driver reorder the operations and fuse G-buffer pass and lighting pass into a single tile operation thus avoiding the need to store intermediate G-buffer data to the main memory and reading it back.

 ## Creating Render Pass

 To create a render pass we need to prepare an instance of `RenderPassDesc` struct.
-But first we need to prepare some auxiliary data.
+But first we need to define some auxiliary data.

 ### Render Pass Attachments